mui/material-ui/docs/pages/blog/mui-x-v5.md

 ## Improved state management

-Several enhancements were made to state management to improve developer experience, performance and consistency in the execution order.
+Several enhancements were made to state management to improve developer experience, performance, and consistency in the execution order.

 ### Improved DX when using the state